apache/arrow-julia/docs/src/manual.md

 ### `Arrow.Table`

 The type of `table` in this example will be an `Arrow.Table`.
 When "reading" the arrow data, `Arrow.Table` first ["mmapped"](https://en.wikipedia.org/wiki/Mmap) the `data.arrow` file, which is an important technique for dealing with data larger than available RAM on a system.
 By "mmapping" a file, the OS doesn't actually load the entire file contents into RAM at the same time, but file contents are "swapped" into RAM as different regions of a file are requested.
-Once "mmapped", `Arrow.Table` then inspected the metadata in the file to determine the number of columns, their names and types, at which byte offset each column begins in the file data, and even how many "batches" are included in this file (arrow tables may be partitioned into one ore more "record batches" each containing portions of the data).
+Once "mmapped", `Arrow.Table` then inspected the metadata in the file to determine the number of columns, their names and types, at which byte offset each column begins in the file data, and even how many "batches" are included in this file (arrow tables may be partitioned into one or more "record batches" each containing portions of the data).
 Armed with all the appropriate metadata, `Arrow.Table` then created custom array objects ([`ArrowVector`](@ref)), which act as "views" into the raw arrow memory bytes.
 This is a significant point in that no extra memory is allocated for "data" when reading arrow data.
-This is in contrast to if we wanted to read the data of a csv file as columns into Julia structures; we would need to allocate those array structures ourselves, then parse the file, "filling in" each element of the array with the data we parsed from the file.
+This is in contrast to if we wanted to read data from a csv file as columns into Julia structures; we would need to allocate those array structures ourselves, then parse the file, "filling in" each element of the array with the data we parsed from the file.
 Arrow data, on the other hand, is *already laid out in memory or on disk* in a binary format, and as long as we have the metadata to interpret the raw bytes, we can figure out whether to treat those bytes as a `Vector{Float64}`, etc. A sample of the kinds of arrow array types you might see when deserializing arrow data, include:

 * [`Arrow.Primitive`](@ref): the most common array type for simple, fixed-size elements like integers, floats, time types, and decimals
 * [`Arrow.List`](@ref): an array type where its own elements are also arrays of some kind, like string columns, where each element can be thought of as an array of characters